People Toys: Production

 People Toys was filmed in Lake Arrowhead and Big Bear Lake, California between February and April 1973.
 The production was notably tense between director Sean McGregor and producer Michael Blowitz, with Blowitz recalling that at one point, McGregor punched Blowitz in the face, to which Blowitz responded by throwing McGregor through a plate glass window.

 Actor Tierre Turner recalled that, for himself and the other child actors, the shoot was "like a vacation...we were having a great time".
 One moment that stood out was in filming the piranha scene, when one of the fish turned out still to be alive and bit the adult actor on the leg.

 Release

 The film was released theatrically in the United States by Cinemation Industries.
 According to the American Film Institute, no contemporary reviews confirm that the film was released under its original title, People Toys, though a 1974 edition of the film journal Screenworld reported the film to be due for a June 1974 release.
-However, contemporaneous newspaper showtime listings in the Austin American-Statesman indicate the film premiered in Austin, Texas under the title People Toys on May 17, 1974, and in Abilene, Texas on May 24, 1974.
-It subsequently screened under this title in Akron, Ohio on May 30, 1974.
+However, contemporaneous newspaper showtime listings in the Austin American-Statesman indicate the film was released in Florida, Georgia, Texas, and Ohio under the title People Toys in May 1974.

 In 1976, Seymour Borde & Associates purchased international distribution rights to the film, re-releasing it under the alternate title Devil Times Five.
 It was also released under another alternate title, The Horrible House on the Hill, for which an undated film poster was produced by Cinemation.